Game Theory in Formula 1: From Physical to Strategic Interactions: Introduction

 \subsection{Problem statement}

-The objective of this paper is to close the gaps in the current race car optimization methodologies. \Cref{fig:VennDiagram} summarizes the topics that are typically analyzed separately in the literature: the \gls{em}, a multi-agent setting, the choice of the racing line and the inclusion of aerodynamic interactions.
+The objective of this paper is to close the gaps in the current race car optimization methodologies.
+Typically, the \gls{em}, a multi-agent setting, the choice of the racing line and the inclusion of aerodynamic interactions are analyzed separately in the literature.
 The limited capability of existing optimization tools fails to capture the complex, interdependent, and competitive nature of racing scenarios.

 Extending the work \cite{fieni2024game}, we propose a holistic approach to optimize the interplay of all these features.
 We describe two agents racing on the same track with their mutual aerodynamic influence, including optimal reactions to other agents' strategies according to the game formulation.
-The aim is to investigate how strategic plans can emerge from the physical coupling.
+Computing open-loop game equilibria, we investigate how strategic plans can emerge from the physical coupling.

 We provide a robust and efficient approach that will enable teams to achieve higher performance by optimizing all the factors together.